 Elderly nutrition is of utmost importance as we age in order to maintain our health and quality of life.
+I sure learned that when caring for Dad.
 But following a nutritious diet is not always easy.
+(I also learned that!)

 Especially for senior citizens.
 As we age we undergo sometimes sudden changes physically, mentally, emotionally.
 All of these can impact eating and nutrition.
 As the saying goes, “We are what we eat.”